Growing State University Evolves Student-Teacher Collaboration with Unified Strategy

 To determine the best way for the university to realize its vision for unified collaboration, we held a general collaboration workshop with IT stakeholders.
 During the workshop, we learned they were planning to standardize on Cisco desktop phones, softphones, Unified Contact Center, Webex and TelePresence, while maintaining Microsoft Lync as their collaboration client.

-Identifying that Cisco Jabber could meet their needs as well as, if not better than Lync, we proposed a bake-off between Cisco Jabber and Microsoft Lync in our Advanced Technology Center.
+Identifying that Cisco Jabber could meet their needs as well as, if not better than Lync, we proposed a product evaluation identifying the different capabilities of Cisco Jabber and Microsoft Lync in our Advanced Technology Center.

 Our collaboration engineers set up test environments in which university IT employees were able to compare joining a TelePresence meeting via the two clients, as well as use Jabber to escalate IT support calls using tools like screen sharing and instant Webex.
 Ultimately they selected Jabber as their collaboration client.